My Homemade Hummus Recipe

 1. Rinse Chickpeas

 Wash well from any of the can’s or cooking liquid residue (unlike common belief, I found that the cooking water is not great for Hummus.
-Freshwater does a much better job).
+Freshwater does a much better job, but experiment and choose your favorite, are you team fresh water or team cooked water???).

 2. If using beans from a can, or pre-cooked but frozen, re-heat using a pot and freshwater covering about 1.5-2 inches above the beans (make sure the beans are never exposed, always ensure there is enough water over them).